lok-i/MiniCheetahEnv/gym-MiniCheetahEnv/README.md

 ## Additional Terrains:

-Since we are targeting locomotion on discontinuous terrains, I have added other types of terrains which could be easily selected while initializing the env.
+Since we are targeting locomotion on discontinuous terrains, I have added other types of terrains which could be easily selected while initializing the env.[check in world.py](https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/src/world.py)

 ### Stair Case: